 When it comes to managing their money, customers are demanding more transparency, personalization, and convenience, but it seems like no one is fully satisfying their needs yet.
 While traditional banks are finding it hard to deliver sleek digital experiences, neobanks and other FinTech players can’t seem to convey the sense of trust and security that established financial institutions bring to the table.

 Last week, Strands attended Mobey Forum’s Member Meeting in Stockholm.
 The event was an incredible opportunity to discuss the latest trends in the financial services’ space with business leaders, academics and some of the most influential disruptors in the industry.
 After two days of invaluable insights and conversations, we’re more excited than ever to be a part of such a stimulating ecosystem.
-These are our three key takeaways from the event:
+And when it comes to banking trends in 2020, these are our three key takeaways from the event:

 1. Collaboration is Paramount to Meet Consumer Demands